vtex-apps/product-price/docs/README.md

 },
 ```

-Every block in this app only has three props in common:
+Every block in this app (except the `product-price-suspense`) only has three props in common:

 | Prop name          | Type      |  Description | Default value |
 | --------------------| ----------|--------------|---------------|